arteys/MSLASpheroidStamp/README.md

 # Introduction

 Cell spheroids, everyone!
 Seriously, every cell biologist needs spheroids.
 It's fun and interesting.
 Okay, maybe not every one, but if you're reading this....
 This project is about how you can use an MSLA 3d printer (and, in some cases) two-component silicone to make microwells in an agarose (or even agar) gel poured into a regular culture plastic.
-And we are not talking about some kind of multiphoton superprinter, the first MSLA for $200 will work fine.
+And we are not talking about some kind of multiphoton superprinter, the MSLA for $200 from the Amazon/Aliexpress/etc will work fine.

 I propose two approaches: to use silicone molds (molds for casting which can also be printed), in which agar is poured and further transferred into a tablet/flask, or to print a stamp, with which microwells are made directly in the gel poured into the dish/plate.